to the Main Frrraction Guide→

 If r is a unit then its int-factor is ir=1.

 There are simple algorithms to construct ir, and the value is unique.
-With ir in hand, r . /. ir is one of the values of ur , called the natural unit factor.
-Choosing it to make iu-factors unique and then to help make ≡iu:-quotients unique is analogous to Euclid choosing remainder r = 0 to make euclidean quotients unique.
+With ir in hand, the natural unit factor r . /. ir is a specific one of the possible values of ur .
+Like Euclid choosing remainder r = 0 to make euclidean quotients unique, we choose euclidian division ur = r . /. ir to make ui-factorization unique.

 "Transparent" is used here in the sense that if ë is in Ëir then ë⋅r ≡ r and ë⋅ir ≡ ir .